project management cover

 It can involve anything from planning a wedding to running a big website launch.
 At the professional level, though, project management usually involves specific tools and practices to keep things on track.

-In this article, we’ll look at the broader concepts of project management, especially for digital projects like websites, creative work, and marketing campaigns.
+In this article, we’ll explore the broader concepts of project management, particularly for digital projects such as websites, creative work, and marketing campaigns.

 Why Project Management Matters